There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Pro: Sophie Turner (+4pts)

 Sophie Turner had to carry a lot of this movie.
-Her character very obviously drove the plot of this story, so Sophie Turner got a lot of dramatic moments to sink her teeth into.
+Her character very obviously drove the plot, so Sophie Turner got a lot of dramatic moments to sink her teeth into.
 Her character went through a lot, and I thought Sophie Turner did a pretty decent job with all of it.
 Jean Grey started the movie as a confident, and proud member of the X-Men.
 She then went on a very emotional and tragic journey.

 Con: Charles (-4pts)

 I really did not like where the filmmakers took this character in this movie.
 For the sake of moving the plot along, the writers had Charles do things that did not make any sense for the character.
 We have seen James McAvoy’s version of Charles Xavier over the course of a few movies.
 Has he always made the right decisions?
-No, but he over the course of a few movies, he becamse a character that was as wise as he was compassionate, especially caring for the young mutants that he looks after.
+No, but he became a character who was as wise as he was compassionate, especially caring for the young mutants that he looks after.
 Was the character in a sound state of mind at the beginning of X-Men: Days of Future Past?
 No, but he very much grew from that.

 Pro: Michael Fassbender (+3pts)